• Skip to main content

 Instructions

-• Bring a large skillet, frying pan, or wok to high heat and add the vegetable oil.
-When the oil is hot add sliced onion, celery and cabbage.
+• Bring a large skillet, frying pan, or wok to high heat and add 3 tablespoon vegetable oil.
+When the oil is hot add ½ cup yellow onion, ½ cup celery, and ½ head green cabbage.
 Cook for about 1 minute (2 minutes if you like your vegetables more tender).

 • Add the noodles and stir to break them up and combine them with the cooked vegetables.
-Add cooking wine, soy sauce, kecap manis, oyster sauce and freshly grated ginger.
+Add 1½ teaspoon cooking wine, 2 tablespoon soy sauce, ½ tablespoon kecap manis, 1 tablespoon oyster sauce, and 2 teaspoon ginger.
 Mix well until the noodles are soft.

-• Add the sesame seed oil, toss to coat all of the chow mein and vegetables before serving.
-Garnish with green onion and/or sesame seeds, if desired. *A small teaspoon portion of brown sugar can be added for additional sweetness (we have mixed opinions in the household of whether or not the brown sugar makes the recipe closer to Panda!).
+• Add the 1 teaspoon sesame seed oil, then toss to coat all the chow mein and vegetables before serving.
+Garnish with green onion and/or sesame seeds, if desired. *A small teaspoon of brown sugar can be added for additional sweetness.

 Nutrition